sourcegraph/sourcegraph-public-snapshot/doc/cody/custom-commands.md

 #### `commands.<id>.context.currentDir`

-Include snippets from first n directory files.
+Include snippets from first 10 files in the current directory.

 Type: `boolean`